Sharing

 - A 6-digit code the caregiver can type into their own BabyLog app

-Send either through whichever channel suits — message, email, or read it out loud.
-The code is short-lived (expires after 1 hour by default) so a stolen screenshot can't grant indefinite access.
+Send it through whichever channel suits — message, email, or read the code out loud.
+Invites are single-use, and you choose how long they stay valid: 1 hour, 1 day (the default), or 7 days — so a stolen screenshot can't grant indefinite access.

 2. The caregiver joins